KENNA: History

+In 2023, the firm announced a leadership change with the appointment of a Managing Partner and Deputy Managing Partner, with a Practice Director at the helm of its administration.
+It also celebrated its 30th anniversary with a colloquium of national importance which featured Professor Mervyn King SC in the same year, and presented the second volume of its book Brief Insights: A Selection of Milestone Cases.

-The firm's client list includes public and privately held commercial businesses and financial institutions as well as governments and state-owned entities.
+The firm's client list includes public and privately held commercial businesses and financial institutions, multinational firms, as well as governments and state-owned entities.

 Practice Areas

-The firm is structured into three main Groups – Commercial Law (corporate & investment dealings) Group, Energy & Natural Resources Practice Group, Civil Litigation and Dispute Management Group.
+KENNA is fully registered with the Africa Finance Corporation.
+The firm is structured into three main Groups – Commercial Law (corporate & investment dealings) Group, Energy & Natural Resources Practice Group, and Civil Litigation and Dispute Management Group.
+The firm’s practice areas include: